samarthtripathi12/BlackHoleSimulation/README.md

 ## Verification

-- Photon sphere radius: 1.5 Rs (Schwarzschild)
+- Later phases verify General Relativity predictions such as the photon sphere at r = 1.5 Rs.
-- Trajectories match theoretical predictions within <1% error
+- Later phases compare numerical results to analytical Schwarzschild predictions.

 ---